 Styles of Carpet Tile

 This means you can likely find a carpet tile equivalent for the roll of carpet you were considering or would have otherwise used in your home.
-The major difference between standard carpet rolls is the tile backing material.
-The backing material options include: vinyl, fiberglass, vinyl/fiberglass, urethane, woven polypropylene, and recycled vinyl, though there may be others.
-More important than the type of backing is the manufacturer’s warranty, which will protect the investment against shrinking, buckling and curling.
-When this happens to the tiles, it not only creates an eyesore, but may present a safety hazard because it is easier to trip and fall.
+Besides format, the major difference between standard carpet rolls is the tile backing material.
+Carpet tile backing material options include: vinyl, fiberglass, vinyl/fiberglass, urethane, woven polypropylene, and recycled vinyl.
+Quality backing systems are important because they provide dimensional stability and help carpet tiles withstand moisture.

 Choosing Your Carpet Tiles